sgaobnl/BNL_CE_WIB_SW_QC/README.md

  - Verifying that writing to COLDATA's CD_CONTROL registers changes COLDATA's CD_CONTROL output pins accordingly
  - Writing values to DACs (these values are verified with the monitoring ADCs)
- - Reading out all possible inputs to monitoring ADCs The script is messy from previously being used to test wib_util, so I need to fix it.
+ - Reading out all possible inputs to monitoring ADCs

+This script is messy from previously being used to test wib_util, so I need to clean it up.